 Linguistics recognise two main groups of irregular -ere ending verbs:

-1. Verbs in -ére (valere, cadere, dovere).
+1. Verbs in -ere (valere, cadere, dovere) in which the stress falls on the root.
 The change occurs in their root, in the present indicative and subjunctive.
 Once you have learnt how to recognise these verbs, you will notice that they usually follow the same conjugation pattern.

-2. Verbs in -ere, in which the accent falls on the stem (such as accendere).
+2. Verbs in -ere, in which the stress falls on the stem (such as accendere).
 Usually the change occurs in their passato remoto and in their past participle.

 “One of the most important areas we can develop as professionals is competence in accessing and sharing knowledge”